-Speaking of packing… After constantly traveling around the world for the past four years on cruise ships and other forms of transportation, we’ve finally developed the perfect packing list.
+Speaking of packing… After constantly traveling around the world for the past five years on cruise ships and other forms of transportation, we’ve finally developed the perfect packing list.
 We have meticulously detailed all of our travel gear recommendations.
 So for a more all-encompassing pack list, see our big Ultimate Travel Packing Checklist & Tips to ensure you don’t forget to pack anything important for your next trip.

 We hope these cruise hacks have been helpful and that you’re now all ready to set sail!